OmarEQMS/usoro-power-plant-matlab/ui/content/plant/loops-combustion.md

 itself.

-The master's integrator is the plant's designated [windup victim](@basics/control-basics): whenever a test makes 2415 psia unreachable (Tests 6, 7), `c3md` climbs without bound while its clamped copy holds the real demand at the rail.
+The master's integrator is the plant's designated [saturation victim](@basics/control-basics): whenever a test makes 2415 psia unreachable (Tests 4, 6, 7), `c3md` pins at its 5 V rail.
+It cannot wind up past it — the original FORTRAN clamps the integrator *state itself* in place (its limiter subroutines act by reference), an anti-windup the model reproduces by saturating the control states after every integration step.

 ## Air and fuel: the cross-limited pair